 Relevance of copyright for teaching staff

-In the secondary sector, teaching staff and lecturers deal with a range of copyright material when preparing course material and delivering lessons to students.
+Teaching staff deal with a range of copyright material when preparing course material and delivering lessons to students.
 Copyright compliance is not only a legal obligation, but a professional responsibility.
 It is important for teaching staff to demonstrate respect for copyright rules.
 In adopting copyright best practice, teachers promote a culture of copyright awareness and model appropriate behaviour for students.

 Importance of educational context